OluwafisayoIbrahim/kanban-board/NOTIFICATION_SYSTEM.md

 # Notification System Documentation

 ## Overview
 The notification system is designed to ensure users reliably receive updates about relevant events.
-It leverages a backend-based approach, meaning all notifications are created, stored, and managed on the server rather than locally in the browser.
+It leverages a backend-based approach, meaning all notifications are created, stored, and managed on the server rather than locally in the browser(s).
 This centralization increases reliability—notifications persist even if a user changes devices or browsers—and supports system scalability as more users or types of notifications are added.

 ## Architecture